happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 2. **Saving decode compute**: If outputs remain similar after context changes, we can predict when to reuse vs. regenerate tokens.

 This opens doors to innovations like:
-- Reusing tokens as constraints in decoding
+- Reusing tokens and KVs
 - Exploring *KV editing* and *non-consecutive KV reuse* techniques

 **Semantic-aware KV cache?**

 KV cache today is usually read-append and treated as semantic-agnostic.
 But with reasoning models and long-context generation, recent work is moving toward offloading IO-heavy ops out of HBM—see:

 - [KTransformers](https://github.com/kvcache-ai/ktransformers)